RifatArefin32/My-Learning-SQL-and-RDBMS/Topics/2_SQL_Commands.md

 # SQL DELETE statement
-- The SQL `DELETE` Statement is used to delete the records from an existing table.
+- Using the `DELETE` statement, we can delete one or more rows of a single table and records across multiple tables.
 - In order to filter the records to be deleted (or, delete particular records), we need to use the `WHERE` clause along with the `DELETE` statement.
 - If you execute `DELETE` statement without a WHERE clause, it will delete all the records from the table.

-- Using the `DELETE` statement, we can delete one or more rows of a single table and records across multiple tables.
+## Delete from single table
 ```sql
 DELETE FROM table_name WHERE [condition];
 ```